Zibangarang/ServiceReports/README.md

 # Database structure

-The web service expects you to have a certain kind of database in order to submit and receive data.
+The web service expects you to have a certain kind of MySQL database in order to submit and receive data.

 ![Database structure](https://zibang.s-ul.eu/6wQdSAya.png)